kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 ### Final Presentation - Slides due Monday, June 17, 2024

-- Now 7-8 minutes presenting.
+- 7-8 minutes presenting followed by 5 minutes of questions.
 - This can be delivered with more personality than the report.
 - Below are some ideas for organization.
 This organizational structure is not required - it is just here to be helpful.
 - Note that you will submit your slides